-Many thanks to craftpassion.com for offering this tutorial for everyone to make.
+Many thanks to The Big Community Sew for offering tutorials for everyone to make.

 Bérangère from the blog Couture Et Paillettes whom is a textile engineer specialising in medical fabrics and biomaterials has written a very well explained blog post about face masks and their place in preventing the spread of Coronavirus.
 If you speak a little French, I would definitely recommend you read it.
 If you do not read French, here are the essential points she makes :

 - fabric face masks aren’t for medical staff in contact with the virus to wear